owncloud/web/docs/extension-system/_index.md

 For details, please refer to the [folder view docs]({{< ref "extension-types/folder-view.md" >}})

 You're free to introduce your own extension types within your application code and use the extension registry to query the available ones.
-However, if you have the impression that an important extension type is missing, please reach out to us by opening a [GitHub issue](https://github.com/owncloud/web/issues/new/choose).
+However, if you have the impression that an important extension type is missing and would be beneficial for the platform, please reach out to us by opening a [GitHub issue](https://github.com/owncloud/web/issues/new/choose).

 #### Extension Base Configuration